January 29, 2020 By College Ave Student Loans

 If you’re shopping around for private student loans, you’ve probably encountered questions about your “credit score.”
 Your credit score is a three-digit number that summarizes information about your credit history, which is available in your credit report.

 To better understand how your credit history and credit report are used to calculate your credit score, let’s first address the question: What does a credit score mean?

 A credit score is a calculation that indicates the likelihood that you will repay a loan in full and on time.
 In other words, your credit score is a “grade” for your “creditworthiness.”

 This can affect not just the amount a creditor is willing to lend you, but your interest rate on that amount, which affects the total cost of your loan.
 For example, lower credit scores tend to receive higher interest rates, which means you’ll pay more in interest charges over the life of your loan.

 What’s a good credit score?

-Every lender using a credit score as a variable in their decision to extend a loan to an individual will have their own criteria they use to assess the amount of risk they will tolerate.
-For example, one lender might elect to lend only to individuals with a score that is greater than 700, whereas another lender might elect to lend to individuals with a score that is greater than 640.
+Every lender will have their own set of criteria for assessing the level of risk they’re willing to tolerate when extending credit.
+For example, one lender might elect to issue loans only to individuals with a score higher than 700, whereas another lender might consider individuals with a score higher than 640.